chunhsienho/Self-Driving-CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to trail and error to find the best idea.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to create a model which is very similar to the NVidia model.
+To use CPU to train my model.
+I reduce the model size by using the following steps:

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+1. Add more convolution layer instead of fully connected layer

+2. Add some max pooling layer

+3. Resize the image by 1/4 by using average pooling layer

+4. Crop sky, top, and bottom nad some other useless input images

+After setting the model, i start to record the data.

+My collecting data is not using the whole running data.

+1. I record my driving data both clockwise and counterclockwise to prevent the bias turning left

+2. Add recovery data using left/right camera images to teach my model to drive back to the center of the road

+3. Collect less straight data and collect more turning data.

+After using these data, I find that the vehicle would slight touch the line.
+I guess this is because of the vehicle speed is so high in drive.py.
+So I reduce the speed from 30 to 20 and it run smooth and good.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 147-184) looks like the following image.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)